 (Besides this recipe) Do you have some delicious apples you want to use in other recipes?

 I highly recommend this Easy Gooey Caramel Apple Monkey Pull Apart Bread!
 Caramel Glazed Apple Crumble Coffee Cake is super yummy too!
 And of course, I have to mention this Awesome Country Apple Fritter Bread.
 It’s a definite winner.
-It’s been pinned over 873K times!
+It’s been pinned over 2 million times!